mayank1513/sticky-section-header/README.md

 }
 ```

-You can also optionally pass onHeightChange function if you need to change something based on the height of the header.
+You can also optionally pass onHeightChange function if you need to change something based on the height of the header ro the fraction expanded.
+It provides 2 inputs: fraction (between 0 and 1.
+0 = collapsed, 1 = expanded) and height of the header.

 Make sure to set `height: 100%` for the coponent directly inside the `CollapsibleStickySectionHeader`